Brachycephalic obstructive airway syndrome (BOAS) in dogs

 • Warm, humid weather

-How is brachycephalic airway obstruction syndrome (BAOS) in dogs diagnosed?
+How is BOAS in dogs diagnosed?

-BAOS will be suspected in any brachycephalic dog showing the characteristic signs, because it is so common in these breeds.
+BOAS will be suspected in any brachycephalic dog showing the characteristic signs, because it is so common in these breeds.
 The veterinarian may identify this syndrome as part of a routine health examination, or the dog may be brought in for an examination because it is exhibiting symptoms of respiratory distress.
-BAOS is typically diagnosed based on the dog’s breed, clinical signs and results of a physical examination.
+BOAS is typically diagnosed based on the dog’s breed, clinical signs and results of a physical examination.
 Additional diagnostic techniques include laryngoscopic examination and radiography.

 Physical examination